 Broadbeach – can be quieter than Surfers Paradise beach.
 The Kurrawa Surf Club and shops at Broadbeach are handy.

-Mermaid – most of the homes along the beachfront are private homes but the beach is still public access, easy to find quite spots.
+Mermaid – most of the homes along the beachfront are private homes but the beach is still public access, easy to find quiet spots.

 Nobbys – quite and relaxed